-10x Genomics Multiome (scRNA-seq/scATAC-seq) Guidelines
+10x Genomics scATAC-seq v2 Guidelines

-Workflow of interactions with GFCF
+Workflow of interactions with GECF

-- Schedule the experiment with us at least 3 weeks in advance (tell us already nb of samples and bsl2 level). - Optimize nuclei isolation procedure (lysis conditions and time).
-We can check the nuclei. - Few days in advance, send us the submission form (to be found on our website). - On experiment day - bring your nuclei on ice, without DNA stain, - prepared and washed according to the relevant 10XG protocol - at the concentration relevant for your targeted nuclei number, - in ideally minimum 25ul, resuspended in the Diluted Nuclei Buffer that we will prepare and give to you on the morning of the experiment. - If possible, also bring an aliquot of unlysed cells so we can check their viability, otherwise calculate cell viability yourself and let us know.
+- Schedule the experiment with us at least 3 weeks in advance (tell us already nb of samples and bsl2 level).
+Envision doing a 1-sample pilot, or a bulk ATAC trial, before large critical experiments.

+- Optimize nuclei isolation procedure (lysis conditions and time).
+We can check the nuclei.

+- Few days in advance, send us the submission form (to be found on our website).

+- On experiment day

+- bring your nuclei on ice, without DNA stain (7AAD tolerated) - prepared and washed according to the relevant 10XG protocol - at the concentration relevant for your targeted nuclei number, - in ideally minimum 25ul, resuspended in the Diluted Nuclei Buffer (you need to get it from us). - If possible, also bring an aliquot of unlysed cells so we can check their viability, otherwise calculate cell viability yourself and let us know.